 The cheeses are usually made in the summers from unpasteurized, partly-skimmed cow’s milk.

 The curd is cooked and pressed.
 The cheeses are generally round, and will have a rind.
-Bergkäse will be matured 3 to 9 months, and end up weighing 11 to 15 pounds (5 to 7 kg.)
+Bergkäse will be matured 3 to 9 months, and end up weighing 5 to 7 kg (11 to 15 pounds).

-Some take the definition further to mean just about any cheese made in the Alps whatever country they fall in, and whatever the nature of the cheese.
-Fontina (Italy) and Gruyère (Swiss and French) and even a soft cheese such as Vacherin is included in this laxer interpretation.
+Some take the definition even further to mean just about any cheese made in the Alps, whatever country it is made in, and whatever the nature of the cheese.
+Fontina (Italy) and Gruyère (Swiss and French) and even a soft cheese such as a Vacherin is included in this laxer interpretation.

 Berg means “mountain”; käse means “cheese”.